TheAlgorithms/Julia/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-- Ask any question about how to use the repository in the [TheAlgorithms room in Gitter](https://gitter.im/TheAlgorithms/community?source=orgpage#)!
+- Ask any questions about how to use the repository in the [The Algorithms room in Gitter](https://gitter.im/TheAlgorithms/community?source=orgpage#) or in the [Discord](https://discord.gg/c7MnfGFGa6) server.

-That is all you need to know about the process now it is your turn to help us improve the repository, thank you!
+That is all you need to know about the process.
+Now it is your turn to help us improve the repository; thank you!